Convicted armed robber gets 25 years in prison

 According to Detective Justin Livingston, the gunman who robbed the Prince Frederick Shell station entered the store and confronted a female employee.
 Police conducted a search with K9 units with negative results immediately after the gunman fled the store.

-Detective Ricardo Hawkins said in court documents the gunman in the second Dunkirk holdup confronted four witnesses — three customers and a restaurant employee.
+Detective Ricardo Hawkins stated in court documents that the gunman in the second Dunkirk holdup confronted four witnesses — three customers and a restaurant employee.
 “He displayed a handgun and demanded cash from the [cash register] drawer,” Hawkins stated.

 “Calvert County investigators were able to use evidence derived from his Charles County arrest to establish he [Williams] committed the three Calvert County robberies,” Rappaport stated.